Glossary & FAQs

 CT

 Counter‑Terrorism refers to the coordinated activities and operations designed to prevent, detect, and respond to terrorist threats.
-Through remote deployment on EOD platforms or direct use by EOD officers, BlindSite enables the safe recovery of latent fingermarks from suspected IEDs, reducing operator risk while enhancing evidential value in complex scenarios.
+Through remote deployment on Explosive Ordinance Disposal (EOD) platforms or direct use by EOD officers, BlindSite enables the safe recovery of latent fingermarks from suspected IEDs, reducing operator risk while enhancing evidential value in complex scenarios.

 Enhancement tecniques